ghartong/tufted-puffins/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### `npm run dist`

+This command will create your executables for desktops in the `\dist` directory.
+To make Windows exe run this on a Windows machine.
+To make a Mac dmg run this on a Mac machine.
+To make a Linux deb run this on a Linux machine.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**